jacopodl/mkzbomb/README.md

 # mkZbomb
-mkZbomb is simple python script to generate ZipBomb of desired dimension.
+mkZbomb is simple python script that generate ZipBomb of desired dimension.

 # Getting the code
 Download from repository: